 In the light of a significant decrease in the projected recoverable amount due to the Company's decision to sell the leasing properties early, the Company recorded impairment loss on those properties.
-In addition, considering significant deterioration of profitability due to a decline in current rental rates, adverse changes in market conditions and other factors, the Company reduced the book values of operating facilities to their recoverable amounts and recognized impairment losses.
+In addition, considering significant deterioration of profitability due to a decline in current rental rates, adverse changes in market

-Impairment losses totaling ¥4,115 million are comprised of ¥1,885 million of land, ¥1,134 million of buildings and structures, and ¥1,096 million of others.
+Impairment losses totaling ¥4,115 million are comprised of ¥1,885 million of land, ¥1,134 million of buildings and structures, and ¥1.096 million of others.